bryanbraun/bryanbraun.github.io/_posts/2013-01-19-writer-a-blogging-theme-for-developers.md

 ---
-layout: post
 title: "Writer: A Blogging Theme for Developers"
 date: 2013-01-19 20:30:47
+related: [
+  "Tips for Setting up Writer",
+  "Writer: Customizing the default front page", "Writer Block Regions",
+  "New in Writer 2.1",
+  "We're on Drupal 8!"
+]
 ---

-I'm happy to introduce <a href="http://drupal.org/project/writer" target="_blank" title="Writer: A Blogging Theme for Developers">Writer, a Drupal theme</a> designed for developers who blog.
+I'm happy to introduce <a href="http://drupal.org/project/writer" title="Writer: A Blogging Theme for Developers">Writer, a Drupal theme</a> designed for developers who blog.

 ![][1]

  [1]: /assets/images/writer-post-2.png

 The story is quite simple.
-I am a <a href="http://bryanbraun.com/who-is-bryan" target="_blank">front-end developer</a> who blogs.
+I am a <a href="http://bryanbraun.com/who-is-bryan">front-end developer</a> who blogs.
 I searched the Drupal theme repository, but I was unable to find a blogging theme designed specifically for developers.
 So I made one.

 This theme was designed using three driving principles: